Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 </div>

-In the figure on the left, an error is made if we decide to reject the Null, which occurs when our observation lies to the right of the critical value - $$*$$.
-While in the right figure, an error is made if we decide to not reject the Null, which occurs when our observation lies to the left of $$*$$.
+In the left figure, an error is made if we decide to reject the Null hypothesis, which occurs when our observation lies to the right of our threshold - $$*$$.
+While in the right figure, an error is made if we decide to NOT reject the Null, which occurs when our observation lies to the left of our threshold $$*$$.

-**Remark:** Observe that we can reduce the probability of a Type II error by shifting the decision boundary (i.e., the value of $$\alpha$$ to the right.
-However, doing so would increase the probability of a Type I error, since a larger critical region would make it easier to reject the null hypothesis.
+**Remark:** Observe that we can reduce the probability of Type II error by shifting the threshold / decision boundary to the right.
+However, doing so would increase the Type I error, since a larger critical region would make it easier to reject the null hypothesis.